vemv/claude-code/README.md

 Use the `claude-code-send-region` (`C-c c r`) command to send the selected region to Claude, or the entire buffer if no region is selected.
 This command is useful for writing a prompt in a regular Emacs buffer and sending it to Claude.
 With a single prefix arg (`C-u C-c c r`) it will prompt for extra context before sending the region to Claude.

+You can also send files directly to Claude using `claude-code-send-file` to send any file by path, or `claude-code-send-buffer-file` (`C-c c o`) to send the file associated with the current buffer.
+The `claude-code-send-buffer-file` command supports prefix arguments similar to `claude-code-send-region` - with a single prefix arg it prompts for instructions, and with double prefix it also switches to the Claude buffer.

 If you put your cursor over a flymake or flycheck error, you can ask Claude to fix it via `claude-code-fix-error-at-point` (`C-c c e`).

 To show and hide the Claude buffer use `claude-code-toggle` (`C-c c t`).
 To jump to the Claude buffer use `claude-code-switch-to-buffer` (`C-c c b`).
 This will open the buffer if hidden.